 For years, from the mid-1960’s to about 1980 the Bell Pharmacy was in the store space.
 It was later home to Kopper’s Chocolate Shop, where the Kopper family sold their homemade candies.
 The original Kopper’s shop was founded in 1937.
-A delicatessen, West Side Café and Pizza, operates in the space today.
+A delicatessen, West Side Café and Pizza, operated here recently, replaced by Shinbashi 72 in 2020.

 Tom Miller is a social historian and blogger at daytoninmanhattan.blogspot.com